Back to Blog

 Key Takeaways

-• • Recipients see pixels, not geometry—nothing to extract
+• Recipients see pixels, not geometry—no STEP file to download

 FAQ